-The potential impact of food technology lessons on food safety knowledge of children aged 11 - 16 years in South Wales, UK
+Food safety awareness of children aged 11 - 16 years old in Wales

-Leanne Ellis & Ellen W. Evans
+Leanne Ellis\ and Ellen W. Evans

-ZERO2FIVE Food Industry Centre Research Group, Cardiff Metropolitan University, Wales, United Kingdom.
-Corresponding author: lellis@cardiffmet.ac.uk
+ZERO2FIVE Food Industry Centre Food and Drink Research Unit, Cardiff Metropolitan University, Wales, UK.

+\Corresponding author: lellis@cardiffmet.ac.uk

 Introduction

 The Food Standards Agency (FSA) reported that 500,000 people in the UK annually succumb to foodborne illness (FSA, 2014).
 To reduce the risk of foodborne illness, consumers need to be informed of domestic food safety risks and risk-reducing behaviours.
 Although school pupils (11-16 years) may not be currently responsible for domestic food preparation, they are the food preparers of the future (Haapala & Probart, 2004).
 The knowledge of food safety and the behavioural practices developed at this age may carry into adulthood (Evans, 2015).